klem95/Geheimer-Hitler/README.md

 # Geheimer-Hitler
 The board game: Geheimer Hitler, converted into an app.
-Designed to support 5-10 players.
+The designed to support 5-10 players, and is played locally on one mobile device.